nf-core/viralrecon/docs/output.md

 ## De novo assembly

-A file called `summary_assembly_metrics.tsv` containing a selection of read and *de novo* assembly related metrics will be saved in the `assembly/` results directory.
+A file called `summary_assembly_metrics_mqc.tsv` containing a selection of read and *de novo* assembly related metrics will be saved in the `assembly/` results directory.
+The same metrics have also been added to the top of the MultiQC report.

 ### Cutadapt